Latent autoimmune diabetes in adults: Management

 Diabetes is a chronic disease, i.e. it cannot be cured, but symptoms and complications can be minimized with proper treatment.
 Diabetes can lead to elevated blood sugar levels, which in turn can lead to damage to the heart, blood vessels, kidneys, eyes and nerves.
 There are very few studies on how to treat LADA, specifically, which is probably due to difficulties in classifying and diagnosing the disease.
 LADA patients often do not need insulin treatment immediately after being diagnosed because their own insulin production decreases more slowly than T1D patients, but in the long run they will need it.
 About 80% of all LADA patients initially misdiagnosed with type 2 (and who have GAD antibodies) will become insulin-dependent within 3 to 15 years (according to differing LADA sources).

 The treatment for Type 1 diabetes/LADA is exogenous insulin to control glucose levels, prevent further destruction of residual beta cells, reduce the possibility of diabetic complications, and prevent death from diabetic ketoacidosis (DKA).
-Although LADA may appear to initially respond to similar treatment (lifestyle and medications) as type 2 diabetes, it will not halt or slow the progression of beta cell destruction, and people with LADA will eventually become insulin-dependent.
-People with LADA have insulin resistance similar to long-term type 1 diabetes; some studies showed that people with LADA have less insulin resistance, compared with those with type 2 diabetes; however, others have not found a difference.
+Although LADA may appear to initially respond to similar treatment (lifestyle and medications) as type 2 diabetes, this will not halt or slow the progression of beta cell destruction; people with LADA will eventually become insulin-dependent.
+People with LADA have insulin resistance comparable to long-term type 1 diabetes; some studies found that people with LADA have less insulin resistance than those with type 2 diabetes, but others found no difference.

-A Cochrane systematic review from 2011 showed that treatment with Sulphonylurea did not improve control of glucose levels more than insulin at 3 nor 12 months of treatment.
-This same review actually found evidence that treatment with Sulphonylurea could lead to earlier insulin dependence, with 30% of cases requiring insulin at 2 years.
-When studies measured fasting C-peptide, no intervention influenced its concentration, but insulin maintained concentration better compared to Sulphonylurea.
+A Cochrane systematic review in 2011 showed that treatment with Sulphonylurea did not improve control of glucose levels more than insulin at 3 nor 12 months of treatment.
+The review found evidence that treatment with Sulphonylurea could lead to earlier insulin dependence, with 30% of cases requiring insulin at 2 years.
+When studies measured fasting C-peptide, no intervention influenced its concentration, but insulin maintained concentration better than Sulphonylurea.
 The authors also examined a study utilizing Glutamic Acid Decarboxylase formulated with aluminium hydroxide (GAD65), which showed improvements in C-peptide levels that were maintained for 5 years.
 Vitamin D with insulin also demonstrated steady fasting C-peptide levels in the vitamin group, with the same levels declining in the insulin-only group at a 12-month follow-up.
-One study examining the effects of Chinese remedies on fasting C-peptide on a 3-month follow-up did not show a difference compared to insulin alone.
-Still, it is important to highlight that the studies available to be included in this review presented considerable flaws in quality and design.
+One study examining the effects of insulin together with Chinese remedies on fasting C-peptide on a 3-month follow-up did not show a difference compared to insulin alone.
+However, the studies available to be included in this review presented considerable flaws in quality and design.

+Genetics

+LADA appears to share genetic risk factors with both T1D and T2D, including susceptibility loci related to HLA-associated immune function as well as loci associated with insulin resistance, but is genetically distinct from both.
+Within the LADA patient group, a phenotypic heterogeneity has been observed with varying degrees of insulin resistance and autoimmunity.
+As a result, LADA is considered a heterogeneous and complex genetic disorder.